Center for Urban Pedagogy: Background

 During the fall of 2003, at the Storefront for Art and Architecture, the CUP organized the exhibition City Without a Ghetto themed on the development of low-cost housing in New York City since the late 1940s.

-In 2011, the CUP received a Rockefeller CIF award to develop its Public Access Design project.
-The project aimed to connect graphic designers and distressed communities.
 In November 2018, the CUP partnered with New York's Drawing Center to advocate civic engagement through drawing and design.

-Description
+Awards and recognition

-The Center for Urban Pedagogy is a 501(c)(3) nonprofit organization located in Gowanus, Brooklyn, New York City.
-CUP's current executive director is Christine Gaspar.
+CUP received the 2011 Rockefeller CIF award to develop its Public Access Design project.
+The project aimed to connect graphic designers and distressed communities.